-DigiCert may provide interoperation services that allow a non-DPP CA to be able to interoperate with the DPP by unilaterally certifying that CA. CAs enabled to interoperate in this way will comply with the DPP CP as supplemented by additional policies when required.
+KPN may provide interoperation services that allow another CA to be able to interoperate by unilaterally certifying that CA. CAs enabled to interoperate in this way will comply with this CPS as supplemented by additional policies when required.

-DigiCert shall only allow interoperation with the DPP of a non-DPP CA in circumstances where the CA, at a minimum:
+KPN permits interoperation with another CA in circumstances where the CA:

-- Enters into a contractual agreement with DigiCert - Operates under a CPS that meets DPP requirements for the classes of certificates it will issue - Passes a compliance assessment before being allowed to interoperate - Passes an annual compliance assessment for ongoing eligibility to interoperate.
+- · Enters into a contractual agreement with KPN; - · Operates under this CPS for the certificates it will issue; - · Passes a compliance assessment before being allowed to interoperate; and - Passes an annual compliance assessment for ongoing eligibility to interoperate that meets the relevant requirements.